 - when relying on phone or video link there are additional challenges in assessing someone’s capacity

-- a best interest decision can only be made between the available options, which may differ at the moment when everyone’s choices are curtailed
+- a best interest decision can only be made between the available options, which may differ at a time when everyone’s choices are curtailed

 - staff need to understand the application of the MCA in safeguarding situations

-- staff need support to meet the challenges of upholding the MCA and this shouldn’t be underestimated at this time of national crisis
+- staff need support to meet the challenges of upholding the MCA and this shouldn’t be underestimated at a time of national crisis

 SCIE’s guide also sets out some practical suggestions for: